whym/wikihadoop/README.rst

 Known problems
 ==============================
 - The default size of minimum split tends to be too small.
 Try changing it to a larger value by setting ``mapreduce.input.fileinputformat.split.minsize`` to, for example, 500000000.
 - Timeout when pages are too long.
 Try setting ``mapreduce.task.timeout`` longer than 6000000.
-Before it starts parsing the data and reporting the progress, WikiHadoop can take more than 600 minutes to preprocess XML dumps.
+Before it starts parsing the data and reporting the progress, WikiHadoop can take more than 6000 seconds to preprocess XML dumps.
-- Missing revisions.

 ..
 Local variables:
 .. mode: rst